Moving to Malaysia

 If you have not spent a lot of time in Malaysia, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "It is ultimately a personal decision whether to buy or rent a home in Malaysia.
 Renting a home offers the flexibility of not taking on a large debt committment, and not having to worry about major repairs or maintenance.
 On the other hand, homeownership has the potential for increased financial stability and potential for appreciation over time, as well as more control over property value.
 When making the decision to buy or rent, potential homeowners should research the market, consider the costs associated with both options, and understand their finances.
-Ultimately, the answer to whether it is the best choice to buy or rent a home in Malaysia depends on individual circumstances," remarked one expat in Malaysia.
+Ultimately, the answer to whether it is the best choice to buy or rent a home in Malaysia depends on individual circumstances," said one expat who made the move to Malaysia.

 What should I pack when moving to Malaysia?